pjgrace/model-interop/docs/userguide.md

 * **Adding global constants data**

-Pattern data is global data for which you assign IDs so that you can easily access it troughout the whole model.
-This data is assigned to the start node in the graph.
+Constant data values that are needed for multiple tests or need to be easily changed can be defined as a global constant of the test model.
+A global constant has a label so that you can easily access it troughout the whole model.

+This data is assigned within the start node in the graph.

 In our case, we have a **Triggerstart** node.
 Hence, we will assign the pattern data to the node we created in the previous step.
 Click on the icon of the trigger start node we created.
 On the left, you see a form to add new node attributes (pattern data) and a table with all the pattern data this node has.
 We haven't added any pattern data, yet, so the table should be empty.